krosspile/ecommerce_database/README.md

 # ecommerce_database

-- docs: Contains latex files and other stuff about progettation
+- docs: Contains latex files and other stuff about database design
 - src: Contains APIs